 Our research project delves into the intriguing question of whether the distance of a country's capital to Moscow has a significant impact on its military spending.
 To tackle this question, we employ a Bayesian regression analysis.

-Our research is inspired and built upon the insights provided by two seminal papers: the work of Kofroň and Stauber (2023) and Nordhaus et al. (2012).
+The research itself is inspired and built upon the insights provided by two seminal papers: the work of Kofroň and Stauber (2023) and Nordhaus et al. (2012).
 Kofroň and Stauber (2023) focused on the Russo-Ukrainian conflict's impact on the military expenditures of European States.
 They made a thought-provoking observation, suggesting that physical geography continues to play a pivotal role in shaping military affairs and geopolitics, even in the 21st century.
 On the other hand, Nordhaus, and his coauthors (2012) investigated how a country's external security environment influences its military spending.
 Their extensive analysis, covering 165 countries from 1950 to 2000, demonstrated that the prospectively generated estimate of the external threat served as a potent variable in explaining military expenditures.
 Drawing upon these foundational ideas, our research seeks to utilize the geographical distance to Russia, as highlighted by Kofroň and Stauber (2023), as a proxy for external threat, echoing Nordhaus's emphasis.
 To justify this assumption, we consider the historical background of Russia and the Soviet Union.
 Given that the NATO was established as a response to the perceived political aggression of the Soviet Union during the Cold War, and it currently comprises 31 member states, it reinforces our belief that Russia is often seen as a potential threat.

 While our focus centers on the geographical distance to Russia as an external factor influencing military expenditure, we recognize that numerous other determinants have been extensively analyzed.
 A plethora of authors have shed light on different potential causes, broadly categorized into external factors (such as military expenditures of potential enemies or allies, and perceived threats) and internal influences, encompassing economic, political, and bureaucratic factors (Nikolaidou, 2008).
 The research results across various studies, some conducted on individual countries while others on groups of countries or spanning the entire globe (Nikolaidou, 2008; George and Sandler, 2018; Nordhaus, 2012), have yielded somewhat ambiguous findings (Nikolaidou, 2008; Odehnal and Neubauer 2020).